Di-rect

 Di-rect (stylised in uppercase) is a Dutch rock band from The Hague, formed in 1999.
 The band's current line-up consists of Jamie Westland (drums), Frans "Spike" van Zoest (guitar), Bas van Wageningen (bass), Paul Jan Bakker (guitar) and Marcel Veenendaal (lead vocals).

 From 1999 to 2009, Tim Akkerman was the band's lead vocalist.
 The band was commercially successful, scoring seven top ten singles on the Dutch Top 40 with Akkerman, but he left the band after four albums.
 The band held a televised reality show contest in search of the band's new singer, which Veenendaal won.

 The band did not have the same success with Veenendaal originally until 2020, when the single "Soldier On" achieved widespread popularity in the Netherlands associated with the COVID-19 pandemic.
 It became the band's first top ten single in 13 years.
+In 2025, the band played the last three shows held at De Kuip in Rotterdam, to a total of 145,000 people.

 History

 1999–2000: Formation

 Di-rect began in October 1999 when 15-year-old Jamie Westland asked his father Dick to help him set up a band.
 Three other teenagers joined him, the oldest being 19-year-old frontman Tim Akkerman.
 Within a few months, Di-rect completed a five-track demo which included the song "Just the Way I Do".
 3FM radio DJ Rob Stenders saw them play live and was impressed by them.
 He played a song from their demo on national radio, and this generated considerable interest by record companies.
 Two months later Di-rect signed with Dino Music/EMI.

 Bassist Bas van Wageningen came up with the band name.
 It was originally spelled Direct, but the band added a hyphen because the internet domain "www.direct.com" was not available.